Gigi Goode: Career

 In 2020, Goode competed on the twelfth season of the reality competition series RuPaul's Drag Race, where she was the youngest contestant of the season and placed as a runner-up.
 Goode and her mother collaborated on many of the outfits Goode wore on the show.
 Goode won the main challenges in episodes 4, 6, 7, and 12.
 During Snatch Game, she impersonated Maria the Robot, a character based on the experimental humanoid robot Sophia.
 Jezebel called her portrayal of Maria "physical comedy gold" and "incredibly witty".
 Critics praised Goode's performance on the show, highlighting her fashion and comedy skills.

 Goode participated in Werq the World Battle Royale, a livestreamed fundraiser and drag show held during the COVID-19 pandemic.
 In mid-2020, she was one of a dozen former Drag Race contestants who was cast in the Drive 'N Drag concert series.
 Goode appeared in the Halloween-themed World of Wonder variety special Bring Back My Ghouls with other contestants from season 12 of Drag Race in October 2020.

 Goode appeared in the music video for Chester Lockhart's 2018 cover of "I Put a Spell on You".
 In 2020, she and fellow Drag Race contestant Valentina appeared in the music video for "I'm Ready" by Sam Smith and Demi Lovato.
 Goode and fellow Drag Race contestants Jaida Essence Hall and Shea Couleé appeared in the Savage X Fenty fashion show and Amazon Prime Video special Savage X Fenty Show Vol. 2.
 At the 46th People's Choice Awards, she won an award in the "Competition Contestant of 2020" category.

 In 2024, Goode showcased her first fashion collection.
 Actress Nava Mau wore one of her designs at the red carpet of 76th Primetime Emmy Awards.

 Personal life

 Initially identifying as genderfluid on RuPaul's Drag Race, Goode came out as transgender and non-binary on August 29, 2021, with a video on Instagram.
 She announced that she had started hormone replacement therapy in January 2021 and underwent facial feminization surgery.
+As of 2026, Goode has had breast surgery and identifies as a woman.
 Goode uses she/her pronouns, both in and out of drag.

 During quarantine in 2020 she was living with the Los Angeles–based House of Avalon, which was described by Vogues Liam Hess as a "troupe of queer creatives", as of April 2020.